NBA Rumors: Wizards Could Dump John Wall To Knicks For Julius Randle And Bobby Portis

-The Washington Wizards have already made it clear to everyone in the league that they have no intention of moving Bradley Beal and undergoing a full-scale rebuild but if they will have their way, they will definitely love to move the other superstar on their roster, John Wall.
-Since suffering an Achilles injury, Wall, who is owed $132.8 million over three years, is currently viewed as a financial burden than the player that would lead the Wizards back to title contention and end their decades of title drought.
+The Washington Wizards have made it clear that they have no intention of moving Bradley Beal and undergoing a full-scale rebuild, but if they had their way, they would definitely love to move the other superstar on their roster — John Wall.
+Since suffering an Achilles injury, Wall — who is owed $132.8 million over three years — is currently viewed as a financial burden rather than the player that would lead the Wizards back to title contention and end their decades of title drought.
 With his health issue and massive contract, finding a team that is willing to take Wall would be tough for the Wizards.

 However, once he becomes officially available on the trading block, some teams that desperately want to add a superstar to their roster could still express interest in acquiring Wall.
 According to Andy Bailey of Bleacher Report, one of the potential suitors for Wall is the New York Knicks.
 If they once again fail to acquire their top targets this fall, Bailey suggested that the Knicks could offer a package that includes Julius Randle and Bobby Portis to the Wizards in exchange for Wall.